Dhar Mann: Videos

-Workplace scandal and actors' protest
+Actors' protest

 In February 2023, multiple actors employed by Dhar Mann Studios said on social media that they have poor working conditions and unsustainable pay.
-Many of the actors took to protesting outside of one of Mann's studio lots, with the protests happening abruptly.
-Actor Charles Laughlin revealed that many actors requested a meeting with Mann about working conditions, but he declined to meet with them.
-Laughlin also accused Mann of firing actress Jessica Ruth Bell after the actors asked for the meeting.
-Laughlin and actor Colin Borden said that actors who spoke out against the working conditions were immediately let go.
-Borden stated that many of the actors employed by Mann could not afford rent.
 After the protests, Mann issued a statement on his YouTube channel and Instagram account disputing the claims of the protesting actors and accusing them of "spreading false information" about his studio, family, and himself.
 He explained how the studio operated and disclosed hourly rates for actors.

 Other activities

 In 2022, Mann announced a new podcast, Dhar & Jay Show, hosted with podcaster Jay Shetty with guests including Charli D'Amelio and Winnie Harlow.

+In 2026, Mann was named the NFL's "Chief Kindness Officer," as well as its "Creator of the Week" leading up to Super Bowl LX.
+Later that year Mann launched the podcast What Happens Next, which features interviews with public figures about defining moments in their lives.

 Personal life

-In 2014, Mann was in a relationship with businesswoman Lilly Ghalichi, known for participating on the reality television series Shahs of Sunset.
-He met his fiancée Laura Avila in 2015.
-Their first daughter was born in 2020.
-They welcomed a second daughter in 2021.
-In October 2025, the couple announced that they had welcomed a third daughter through surrogacy.
+In 2014, Mann was engaged to businesswoman Lilly Ghalichi, a participant on the reality television series Shahs of Sunset; they separated later that year.
+Mann's partner is Laura Avila.
+Together the couple managed LiveGlam, a cosmetics company which Mann established in 2015.

 In late 2020, Mann purchased a mansion in Calabasas, California, previously owned by media personality Khloé Kardashian.
 Along with his family's real estate activities in Oakland, Mann and his brother Harmit own property across the city.